hbar1st/Creations-Showcase-API/README.md

 # Creations-Showcase-API
 My version of TOP's blog api project but instead of a blog, it allows creators to showcase their web dev projects

+ToDo
+[ ] go through your todos in the code

 Some links I used during development:

 node-jsonwebtoken github: https://github.com/auth0/node-jsonwebtoken#readme